apokryphus/advanced-combat-system/README.md

 - ```Heavy attacks``` are heavy vampire strikes.
 - ```W + light attack``` are vampire claw combos.
 - ```W + heavy attack``` are vampire dash attacks.

+Vampire Claw Parries:
+- Vampire claw parries blocks 75% of the damage dealt to the player.
+- Will block as long as the player has stamina.
+- Drains 5% of the player's stamina on each block.
+- Drains 50% of the player's stamina if the player takes lethal damage.
+Will block full damage.

  ### Shockwave Fists
  - Every punch releases a shock wave in front of the player.